 In order to further evaluate our proposed approach for solving the view-selection problem, we have experimentally compared the effectiveness of the approach with that of a leading heuristic procedure in the field.
-This heuristic procedure, which is based on the principle of greedy construction, is proposed in Harinarayan et al. [21] and throughout this section we refer to it as procedure HHRU; see Appendix A for the details of HHRU.
+This heuristic procedure, which is based on the principle of greedy construction, was proposed in Harinarayan et al. [20]; throughout this section we refer to it as procedure HHRU.
+(See Appendix A in [6] for the details of HHRU.)
 In this section we discuss our experimental study and present the findings.
 Briefly stated, our empirical observations are as follows:

 - The execution time required for solving OVIP is generally smaller than the execution time required by HHRU; this implies that we can solve larger instances of the problem via OVIP than we can via HHRU. - In some instances the quality of the solution obtained via HHRU is comparable to (either close to or identical with) the optimal solution obtained via OVIP.
-However, there are also some instances in which the quality of the solution obtained via HHRU is far from the optimal solution.
+However, in other instances the quality of the solution obtained via HHRU is far from the optimal solution.

-In this section we also demonstrate that in general the value of the solution obtained via HHRU can be significantly larger than the optimal value.
-To this end we present a family of instances of the view selection problem for which the performance ratio for the heuristic procedure (defined as the value of the solution obtained via HHRU divided by the optimal value) can be arbitrarily large.
+We also demonstrate that in general the value of the solution obtained via HHRU can be significantly larger than the optimal value.
+To this end we present a family of problem instances for which the performance ratio for the heuristic procedure (defined as the value of the solution obtained via HHRU divided by the optimal value) can be arbitrarily large.

-6.1 Computational results and empirical observations
+6.1 Computational Results and Empirical Observations

-In order to carry out this comparative study we developed an independent computer program for the heuristic procedure HHRU.
+To carry out this comparative study, we developed an independent computer program for the heuristic procedure HHRU.
 This program is written in C and run on the same machine that we used for solving the OVIP models, as described in Section 5.
-(The pseudocode for HHRU is reproduced from [21] in Appendix A.)

 The data sets that we used to carry out the experiments were the same as those described in the previous section.
-Initially we used the number of rows to measure the view sizes, and all observations that we report in this section pertain to these instances.
-Later we ran a similar experiment in which we used the number of bytes to measure the view sizes.
-We noticed that the pattern of our observations did not change in any significant manner, except that when we used the number of bytes to measure the view sizes, in those instances where HHRU did not find the optimal solution, the difference between the value obtained by HHRU and the optimal value was slightly larger (at the order of 1% or 2%).
+Initially we used the units of rows to measure view sizes, and all observations that we report in this section pertain to these instances.
+We ran a similar experiment in which we used the units of bytes to measure the view sizes.
+We noticed that the pattern of our observations did not change in any significant manner, except that when we used bytes to measure view sizes, in those instances where HHRU did not find the optimal solution, the difference between the value obtained by HHRU and the optimal value was slightly larger (at the order of 1% or 2%).
 In all instances that we report, unless specifically mentioned otherwise, we set the value of the storage limit to the size of the top raw-data view plus half the sum of sizes of the answers to the input queries.

 On the TPC-H dataset, we solved instances with 7, 13, 15, and 17 attribute lattices.
-The results that we present below primarily pertain to the 7-attribute lattice.
-Our observations with the 13-attribute and 15-attribute lattices were similar to those for the 7-attribute lattice, except that the execution time was generally larger.
-In the case of 17-attribute lattice, however, for most instances that we attempted to solve via the IP model the corresponding execution time was larger than the 15 minute time limit that we imposed, hence we terminated the algorithm prior to its successful completion.
-Only in a few such instances the algorithm terminated successfully within the imposed time limit, and in all these instances it actually terminated very quickly (within 3 seconds.)
-In comparison, when we attempted to solve a similar set of instances of the problem on the 17-attribute lattice via HHRU we did not succeed to solve even one such instance, due to its excessive computation time.
+The results that we present primarily pertain to the 7-attribute lattice.
+Our observations with the 13- and 15-attribute lattices were similar, except that the execution time was generally larger.
+In the case of the 17-attribute lattice, however, for most instances that we attempted to solve via the IP model the corresponding execution time was larger than the 15-minute time limit that we imposed, hence we terminated the algorithm prior to its successful completion.
+Only in a few such instances the algorithm terminated successfully within the imposed time limit, and in all these instances it actually terminated very quickly (within 3 seconds).
+In contrast, when we attempted to solve a similar set of instances via HHRU we did not succeed to solve even one such instance, due to its excessive computation time.